Graduate School of Education

 * Documenting teachers’ struggles with the second language-learning disability dilemma during instructional processes prior to referring dual language learners to special education.

 * Analyzing equity consequences of inclusive education implementation in Global South nations.

-Dr. Artiles served on the Obama White House Advisory Commission on Educational Excellence for Hispanics.
-He received mentoring awards from The Spencer Foundation, the American Educational Research Association (AERA) and Arizona State University.
-Artiles is an elected member of the National Academy of Education and Fellow of AERA and the National Education Policy Center.
+Dr. Artiles is Honorary Professor at the University of Birmingham (United Kingdom) and received an honorary doctorate from the University of Göteborgs (Sweden).
+He served on the Obama White House Advisory Commission on Educational Excellence for Hispanics.
+Dr. Artiles received mentoring awards from The Spencer Foundation, the American Educational Research Association (AERA) and Arizona State University.
+Artiles is an elected member of the National Academy of Education and Fellow of AERA, the Learning Policy Institute and the National Education Policy Center.
 He was a resident fellow at the Center for Advanced Study in the Behavioral Sciences.
 The 2011 article based on his Wallace Lecture, “Toward an interdisciplinary understanding of educational equity and difference: The case of the racialization of ability” received AERA’s Palmer O. Johnson Award.
 His paper “Objects of protection, enduring nodes of difference: Disability intersections with “other” differences, 1916 – 2016” (with S. Dorn & A. Bal) won the 2017 AERA Review of Research Award.